BNasmith/PTForsyth/PTFWorkofChrist.md

 punished by God, He bore God's penalty upon sin.
 That penalty was not lifted even when the
 Son of God passed through.
-Is there not a real distinction between the two statements ?
+Is there not a real distinction between the two statements?
 To say that Christ was punished by God who was always well pleased with Him is an outrageous thing.
 Calvin himself repudiates the idea.
 But